How to Use Unity + Version Control

 Unity, like Unreal Engine, is free.
 This makes is an essential tool for students and developers.
 But when creating anything in 3D, things can get complex.
 Unity is able to handle the physics of a scene without overwhelming new users.

 If you are just starting to learn programming and want to use a game engine, Unity is a great place to start.
 It will do the heavy lifting right in the tool.
-Plus, Unity continues to add in features to help non-coders get up to speed fast, including a visual scripting tool.
+Plus, new Unity versions continue to add in features to help non-coders get up to speed fast, including a visual scripting tool.

 Why Use Unity + Version Control?

-Unity and version control go hand-in-hand, and most Unity teams use Perforce Helix Core for version control.
+Unity and version control go hand-in-hand, and most Unity teams use Perforce Helix Core for version control (instead of Plastic SCM).

 The Unity 3D development platform provides the framework for game development.
 And version control allows you version and manage files, code, and artwork.
 But not all version control tools are the same.